 Parameters of Comparison World War I World War II Duration of the war The world war 1 started in the year 1914 and lasted till 1918.
 The second world war started in the year 1939 and lasted till 1945.

-Conflict between The first world war was between the Central Powers and the Allied Powers.
+Parameters of Comparison World War I World War II Conflict The first world war was between the Central Powers and the Allied Powers.
 The second World War was fought between the Axis powers and the Allied powers.
 Genocide The Americans were forced to genocide by the Ottoman Turks.
-Geriocide The Jews and Romans made the German Nazis commit genocide.
-American President Woodrow Wilson was the President of the US during the first World War.
+The Jews and Romans made the German Nazis commit genocide.
+American Pre sident Presider the first World War.
 Franklin D. Roosevelt and Harry Truman served as the Presidents during the second World War.
-Weapons used The first world war used machine guns, poisonous gases.
+WeaponsThe first worldWeaponswar usedusedmachine guns,poisonous gases.
 The second world war used modern machines like ships, planes, tanks, etc.